 When entire tea leaves are consumed, even decaffeinated Sencha green tea powder offers higher amount of Catechins, or EGCG, than Matcha.

-Choose Edible Green® Sencha green tea powder, regular or water method decaffeinated, when you would like to avoid Caffeine and would like to get the highest amount of Catechin antioxidants, or EGCG, naturally.
+Edible Green® Sencha green tea powder, regular or water method decaffeinated, is the tea for you, when you would like to avoid Caffeine and would like to get the highest amount of Catechin antioxidants, or EGCG, naturally.

 When the sun exposure is less, tea leaves contain more Caffeine and L-theanine.
 L-theanine is a natural relaxant and is found almost exclusively in green tea.
 L-theanine stimulates the production of alpha waves in the brain, and is associated with relaxation and mental alertness, as well as influencing dopamine and serotonine.
 Unlike other calming agents, L-theanine doesn't cause drowsiness.
 Grown in shade, Matcha offers more Caffeine and more L-theanine than any other type of green tea.
 The good balance of Caffeine and L-theanine allows Matcha to generate steady energy without the jitters or crash associated with caffeine in coffee and other "energy" drinks.